mhmirza/DataViz/finalproject2.md

 ### Changes Based on User Feedback
 Based on user research, these are the changes that I would consider for my final project:

-1. Review the use of images: Users felt that the use of relevant images for each section helped
+**1. Include inclusive imagery:** Users felt that the use of images corresponding to the title of each section helped convey a strong message.
+However, the choice of images gave a sense that fast fashion has propagated in recent years due to the purchase decisions made by women.
+To rectify this, I have decided to include/ replace a few images which include gender neutral content and categorically mention in the description for survey visualization that the sample included individuals with varying demographics.

 ## Moodboard